daviddpd/dpdChatFabric/README.md

 bsd-make won't work.
 I must be using some gmake only conventions.

-### ESP8266 w/ using esp_iot_sdk_v1.2.0
+### ESP8266 w/ using esp_iot_sdk_v1.5.0

-I have not included the SDK files in this repo.
-So from `esp_iot_sdk_v1.2.0/examples/driver_lib`, the following files should be copied into the following locations.
+I have now included the SDK files in this repo.
+These are  from `esp_iot_sdk_v1.2.0/examples/driver_lib`, the following files should be copied into the following locations.

 ```
 	src/esp8266/driver/gpio16.c